East Kent Militia: Postwar

 The SR resumed its old title of Militia in 1921 but like most militia units the 3rd Buffs remained in abeyance after World War I. By the outbreak of World War II in 1939, no officers remained listed for the battalion.
 The Militia was formally disbanded in April 1953.

-Heritage & ceremonial
+Heritage and ceremonial

-Uniforms & Insignia
+Uniforms and insignia

 As early as 1778 the Kent Militia regiments are reported to have worn red coats with grey facings, but a 1780 source suggests this was light blue.
 In the 19th Century both Kent Militia regiments wore facings described as 'Kentish Grey'.
 The badge for both regiments was the White Horse of Kent with the motto Invicta.
 The Shako plate of 1840 carried the White Horse in silver, with a scroll above inscribed 'East Kent' and a scroll beneath inscribed Invicta, the whole on a gilt crowned eight-pointed star.

 After 1881 the battalion adopted the insignia of the Buffs, including its traditional buff coloured facings and Dragon badge.